 Mount Moosilauke

-white mountains culture
+white mountains life

 https://www.myscenicdrives.com/store/forest-passes/white-mountain - get your annual parking pass - avoid fines and $5/day iron rangers